InsciteAnalytics/Climate-WorldBank/README.md

 ### Phase 3 ([WB Modeling](https://github.com/InsciteAnalytics/Climate-WorldBank/blob/master/WB%20Modeling.py))

 Machine learning was primarily used to assist interpretive data analysis.
 Given the high number of features relative to training examples (high dimensionality), a predictive model was built and optimized primarily to identify important features from the dataset.
 After trying several methods of dealing with missing values ranging from complete removal to multiple forms of imputation, it was clear that complete removal/imputation of missing values would alter the data too significantly.
 Thus, choice of algorithm was simple - XGboost - one of the few algos that works with missing values.
-Another major reason was the feature importance ranking capability of XGboost which is vital given the project objectives.
+Another major reason was the feature importance ranking capability of XGboost which is vital given the project's objectives.

 ### Phase 4 ([WB Interpretation](link))